-Although the exact cause of migraines is unknown, there is to believed to be a genetic link, or changes in brain chemicals, most notably serotonin, which helps regulate pain in the nervous system.
-Serotonin levels are affected by many different things, including:
+Although the exact cause of migraines is unknown, research indicates that there may be a genetic link.
+They may also be related to changes in brain chemicals, most notably serotonin, which helps regulate pain in the nervous system.
+There are often certain factors that may trigger a migraine headache, including:

 - Blood-sugar levels